AditiKardekar/AditiKardekar/README.md

 ## A Little About Me ✨

+I'm a technophile at heart, growing and evolving with every wave of intelligence this world throws at me. 🤖 And currently I'm obsessed with the idea that data has a story - and I want to be the one who tells it.
+Well....
+Tech evolves, and so do I - that's just the deal we made.

 I'm genuinely obsessed with the idea that data has a story - and I want to be the one who tells it.
 A technophile at heart, growing and evolving